Does this patient have isopropanol intoxication?

 A high anion gap acidosis is rare following isopropanol ingestion since neither the parent compound nor its metabolites are organic acids.
 Therefore, a finding of a high serum or urine acetone level with an osmolar gap but without acidosis is suggestive of a recent isopropanol ingestion.

-A serum level of isopropanol equal to 60 mg/dL will increase the serum osmolarity by 10 mOsm/kg (
+A serum level of isopropanol equal to 60 mg/dL will increase the serum osmolarity by 10 mOsm/kg (Figure 3).
+A high serum level should therefore produce a gap between the calculated serum osmolarity and that measured by freezing point depression.

 Other lab abnormalities